certtools/cryptopanwrapper/README.md

 pseudorandom function. "

 **Note**: technically speaking, what Crypto-PAn does, is actually **pseudonymization** of IP addresses.
 Since every IP address is mapped uniquely (1-1) onto another IP address (via AES encryption).
+Anonymization would be the process of mapping multiple IP addresses to the very same target IP address, efectively making the oringial IPs indistinguishable (non-reverse mappable).

-So, for all purposes of [GDPR](), Crypto-PAn does **pseudonymization**.
+So, for all purposes of [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), Crypto-PAn does **pseudonymization**.
 However, the original paper called it anonymization.
 We will use these two terms within this page synonimously (although it's actually wrong).
+Please just bear in mind that all we will be talkig about is actually meant to be pseudonymizaiton.

 ## Implementations